turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 One thing you may have noticed in the code above is that we have changed `attr_reader :state` into a private method.
-By doing so, we have utilized encapsulation.
+By doing so, we have made this method only accessible from within the house member object.
+This is encapsulation.

-### Encapsulation
-Encapsulation is an OOP principle that allows us to simplify how we interface with an object by hiding the internal state and implementation details of the object and interacting only with public methods defined on the object.
-This prevents the internal state of the object from being modified unexpectedly by external code.

 ### Service objects
 Why did we settle on using a local variable of `service`?
 Service objects are a way to create a layer of abstraction on top of logic that doesn't quite fit into our current MVC structure.
 We use service objects extensively in Rails applications, especially when we are dealing with logic that interacts with several objects or the complexity of a task doesn't fit neatly into any of the MVC layers we currently have.